FaIhAjAlAmToPu/sharpDemo/MVC & Project/tutorial/README.md

 ---

 ## Restaurant Table Reservation System
-Describe how data flows through the MVC layers when a customer reserves a table at a restaurant via a web form, from submission to saving the reservation in the database.
+**Question**: Describe how data flows through the MVC layers when a customer reserves a table at a restaurant via a web form, from submission to saving the reservation in the database.

 **Roles**:
 - **Model**: Manages restaurant and reservation data, checks table availability, saves records.